YellowOnion/steam-runtime-tools/THIRD-PARTY.md

 pressure-vessel includes the capsule-capture-libs utility from libcapsule, which is licensed under [LGPL-2.1-or-later][].
-See capsule-capture-libs.txt.
+See libcapsule.txt.
 Complete source code can be obtained from the same place as pressure-vessel, or from
 <https://gitlab.collabora.com/vivek/libcapsule/>.